5 Science-Backed Reasons Sleeping in Darkness Improves Your Health

 1. Helps Your Brain Release More Melatonin

-Your brain dumps melatonin into your body when it gets dark.
+Your brain dumps melatonin into your body when it gets dark, which is one of the core biological reasons sleeping in darkness works so effectively.
 This hormone signals to your brain that it is time to throttle back and go to sleep.

 But bright lights, screens, or soft lamps in the room can stop melatonin from rising.
-It’s harder to fall asleep and jump when there is that delay.
+It’s harder to fall asleep and jump when there is that delay caused by not sleeping in the dark.

-A good healthy breeze requires your body to try to fall asleep.
-It also sustains your immune system and supports your body.
+A good, healthy breeze requires your body to try to fall asleep.
+It also sustains your immune system and supports your body when sleeping in darkness becomes a nightly habit.

 2. Supports Better Hormone Balance

 But light at night doesn’t impact melatonin alone.
 It also changes your levels of other hormones that affect stress, metabolism, and recovery processes that take place in your body.
-Even a tiny bit of light can elevate your cortisol, and your sleep becomes less and deeper.
+Even a tiny bit of light can elevate your cortisol, and your sleep becomes less and less deep.

-When the darkness in your room persists, your brain gets a signal that it is secure enough to release everything and truly rest.
-Stress hormone remains low, your nervous system calms down, and your body operates the way it should.
+When the darkness in your room persists, your brain gets a signal that it is secure enough to release everything and truly rest, reinforcing why darkness is important for sleep.
+Stress hormone remains low, your nervous system calms down, and your body operates the way it should through sleeping in darkness.

 3. Helps Your Metabolism and Heart Work Better

-Research indicates that sleeping with relatively low light throughout the night influences how your body deals with sugar the following day.
+Research indicates that sleeping with relatively low light throughout the night influences how your body deals with sugar the following day, showing clear health benefits of sleeping in the dark.
 If your insulin sensitivity declines, it is easier to gain body fat and more challenging for your system to maintain energy balance.

 A dark environment also allows your heart, in particular, to take a break.
 Your blood pressure reduces more normally, and your heart has the opportunity to heal on its own.
 This consistent, deep rest aids in the decrease of inflammation and the promotion of overall heart wellness.